Index

 chmod -x /etc/rc.d/rc.cgconfig /etc/rc.d/rc.cgred

-I'm not sure that this is mandatory, but let's pass an option to the kernel in order to completely disable cgroup1 by adding the following to lilo.conf, elilo.conf or whatelse
+I'm not sure if this is mandatory, but let's pass an option to the kernel in order to completely disable cgroup1 by adding the following to lilo.conf, elilo.conf or whatelse

 append="cgroup_no_v1=all"